 Pregnant and parenting students will be permitted to attend to their own health care, their child's medical care, or other pregnancy- or parenting- related appointments with the benefit of having any such absences or tardiness excused.
 A student will be permitted to take a leave of absence for pregnancy, childbirth, and any other pre- and post-natal related medical needs, along with recovery therefrom for the duration that is deemed medically necessary by the student's licensed health care provider.
 At the conclusion of the leave of absence, a student will be immediately enrolled in the district at the same grade and status as when the leave began.
-Pregnant and parenting students shall be allowed to participate in all activities including extracurricular activities throughout the student's pregnancy and thereafter unless the district deems such participation poses a substantial risk of injury to the student or to others.
-A pregnant and parenting student may be asked to obtain certification from the student's licensed healthcare provider regarding the student's safe participation in an extracurricular activity when such certification is required of students for other conditions which require the attention of a licensed healthcare provider.
+Pregnant and parenting students shall be allowed to participate in all activities including extracurricular activities throughout the student's licensed healthcare provider regarding the student may be asked to obtain certification from the student's licensed healthcare provider regarding the student's safe participation in an extracurricular activity when such certification is required of students for other conditions which require the attention of a licensed healthcare provider.

 Any absences accumulated due to pregnancy or pregnancy-related conditions, or care for an ill child, should not count towards any district policies in effect under compulsory attendance requirements.
 Pregnant and parenting students with excused absences or tardiness shall be treated like all other students with excused absences or tardiness for any other medical reasons.
 Pregnant and parenting students will be provided with assignments, classwork and any additional support needed to ensure that the student can keep up with class requirements when absent for pregnancy or parenting-related absences.

-Pregnant and Parenting StudentsAlternative Means to Complete Coursework home-based independent study, or at-home tutoring.
+Pregnant and Parenting Students Alternative Means to Complete Coursework

+The district will provide at least one alternate method, in addition to traditional classroom instruction, to keep pregnant and parenting students in school.
+Such accommodation(s) may include accessing coursework online, home-based independent study, or at-home tutoring.
 Alternative methods of instruction or other alternative programs for pregnant and parenting students are voluntary for the student who may elect whether to engage in an alternative method of instruction or the traditional methods of instruction available to their peers.
 Pregnant and parenting students shall be allowed to attend their regular classrooms and complete regular coursework.